Courses

 Introduces research through experiments that go beyond the simple demonstration of basic physical principles found in introductory physics courses.
 Data are taken to higher precision and the analysis is more in-depth.
 Experiments focus on lasers, fiber-optic communication, spectroscopy, Faraday rotation, speed of light, semiconductor physics, Hall effect, fuel cells, and Fourier analysis of music and sound.
 Lab reports are assessed on organization, format, grammar, and style.
 Offers students an opportunity to significantly improve their abilities in written scientific communication.

-Prerequisite(s): PHYS 2303 with a minimum grade of D- ; (ENGL 1111 with a minimum grade of C or ENGL 1102 with a minimum grade of C or ENGW 1111 with a minimum grade of C or ENGW 1102 with a minimum grade of C )
+Prerequisite(s): PHYS 2303 with a minimum grade of D- ; (ENGL 1102 with a minimum grade of C or ENGL 1111 with a minimum grade of C or ENGW 1102 with a minimum grade of C or ENGW 1111 with a minimum grade of C or ENGW 1113 with a minimum grade of C or ENGW 1114 with a minimum grade of C )

 Attribute(s): NUpath Analyzing/Using Data, NUpath Natural/Designed World, NUpath Writing Intensive